ebenefuenf/quma/docs/query.rst

 file and the parameters passed to the script call.

 Queries are executed lazily.
-This means you have to either call a method of the query object or iterate over it.
+This means you have to either call a method of the query object or to iterate over it to cause the execution of the query against the DBMS.

 Getting multiple rows from a query